schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 ## How to install packages

-`Stack` can also be used to install executables.
-It should be noted that `Stack` is not a full-fledged package manager and should not be seen as a replacement for tools like homebrew, chocolatey, or even the native package manager that comes with Gnu/Linux systems.
+`stack`can also be used to install executables.
+It should be noted that `stack`is not a full-fledged package manager and should not be seen as a replacement for tools like homebrew, chocolatey, or even the native package manager that comes with Gnu/Linux systems.
 If the choice exists, prefer to manage installed software via these established package managers instead of using cabal-install.
 Having said that, software, i.e. executable created in Haskell can be installed via Stack.

 To illustrate this, we will install the titlecase executable which provides a command-line utility that converts English words to title case.